Dominic Flandry: Relationship with women

 Djana, the ex-prostitute who shares the young Flandry's illicit treasure-hunt and captivity among the Merseians in A Circus of Hells, had been deeply traumatized in early life and is correspondingly more deeply hurt than others at the termination of their relationship.
 On departure she leaves Flandry with a curse: "I guess I can't stop you from having nearly any woman who comes by.
 But I'll wish this, that you never get the one you really want".
 At the time, Flandry shrugs it off ("Women!
 The aliens among us") – but Djana's curse comes all too true.
 In The Rebel Worlds Flandry falls head over heels in love with Kathryn McCormac, wife of the rebel Admiral Hugh McCormac.
 For once, he does very much want to be "the forever-and-ever sort", and in order to have Kathryn he is even willing to betray his oath to the Empire and join her husband's foredoomed rebellion.
 But Kathryn – though far from indifferent to Flandry's charms – remains steadfastly loyal to her husband, and eventually chooses to join his exile far outside the Empire's boundaries.
 In that case it is the heartbroken Flandry who is left behind, reduced to thinking "But she's happy.
 That's enough".

 Also much later in life, a single other occasion when Flandry thought he had found an enduring love ended tragically, through the machinations of Flandry's arch-enemy Aycharaych – much as James Bond's single attempt at finding matrimonial bliss was terminated by Bond's own arch-enemy.

 In both cases where Flandry falls deeply in love, it is with a woman who had undergone a deeply traumatic experience: the one having been very brutally raped, the other one kidnapped, sold into slavery and bound for a life of enforced prostitution.
 In both cases Flandry is highly protective and considerate, making an enormous effort to win the hurt woman's trust, and in both cases his love - though eventually reciprocated - is never consummated.

-Only near the end of Flandry's active career is the curse finally lifted and Flandry meets and marries Miriam, the daughter of his old mentor, and attains happy matrimonial bliss in the waning years of his life.
+Only near the end of Flandry's active career is the curse finally lifted and Flandry meets and marries Miriam, the daughter of his old mentor, and attains matrimonial bliss in the waning years of his life.
+Anderson approaches depicting his female characters as fully realized individulals but doesn't make the transcendent leap probably due to his own concerns about marketability.